GLOBAL RETAILER DATA WAREHOUSE INTEGRATION

 ORGANIZATION

 The Client is a global shoe retailer operating over 4,800 stores across the USA, Canada, Central America, the Caribbean, and South America.
-The company ofers a wide range of footwear and fashion accessories products by focusing on innovation and dynamic response.
-The client has several warehouse facilities and supply chain supported by a Warehouse Management System (Manhattan WMS).
+The company offers a wide range of footwear and fashion accessories products by focusing on innovation and dynamic response.
+The client supports its operations with several warehouse facilities and a supply chain managed through a Warehouse Management System (Manhattan WMS).

 CHALLENGE